ailu115/fcolavecchia.github.io/_posts/fsharp/2022-12-20-functions.md

 $$

 ### Partial application
-When we feed a function of several input elements, we can obtain the proper output(s) items.
+When we feed a function of several input elements, we can obtain the proper output(s).
 But having many inputs opens a new possibility: what happens when one decides not to complete all the inputs?
 Let us find out.
 Let us assume that we entered a bill into the vending machine.
 It is clear that we will not get any product, because the machine still needs two more inputs: the letter of the shelf and the product number that we want. _After_ we complete these two inputs, we will get our treat (and cashback, if any).
 So, entering money only in the vending machine leads to a state where two inputs are needed and two outputs will be returned.
 But, this is _another function_!!!.
 Let us call it `vendingMachineAfterInsertBill` that receives the letter of the shelf and the product number that we want and returns the product (and cashback, if any).

 Going back to the math example, let us feed the function with just the $x = 3$ value,

 $$